 With greater Inter-Cultural Intelligence, executives are able to realize what they don’t know in a new context and then fill in the gaps to gain clarity on the situation.
 Only when they have begun to understand their new context will they be able to lead effective strategic and tactical operations in their organization.

-Our International Director, Marco Blankenburgh, remembers a presenter who was brought in to a market he had never presented in – but who would not allow his slides to be checked by someone familiar with the local context.
-They didn't review the stories he planned on telling or go over a dress code: so he came into his presentation wearing jewellery that was inappropriate, cracked the wrong jokes, presented slides that were inappropriate to the local context, and interacted with his clients in ways that would have been totally appropriate in the presenter’s culture, but were disrespectful in the new context.
+Our International Director, Marco Blankenburgh, remembers a presenter who was brought to a market in which he had never presented – but would not allow his slides to be checked by someone familiar with the local context.
+They didn't review the stories he planned on telling or go over a dress code: so he came into his presentation wearing jewellery that was inappropriate, cracked the wrong jokes, presented slides that were offensive to the local context, and interacted with his clients in ways that would have been totally appropriate in the presenter’s culture, but were disrespectful in the new context.
 When the presentation did not go over well, his conclusion was, “These people don't get it and they're not ready for my message!"

 Another huge challenge is how organizations operating in a globalized world can manage stakeholders from so many different backgrounds.
 If you work in an NGO for instance, or in a corporate or government situation, you will face this problem.
 But it is not just individuals: governments now interface with other sectors across the globe.
 In one recent situation, the government of an expanding economy in the Gulf was concerned about getting rid of the shame that could potentially arise from a condemning article written by a Western investigative journalist.
 They went to press to counter the accusations, but did not include any counter-evidence in the response.